pcurry/gaia/README.md

 - column 6 - SIMBAD ID - main id in SIMBAD (if a match existed between Gaia and SIMBAD)
 - column 7 - Spectral Type - spectral classification in SIMBAD (if any)
 - column 8 - distance - in parsecs from Sol
-- column 9 - adjusted_mag - value after the equivalent of the conversion from Apparent Magnitude to Absolute Magnitude has been doen to the G_band measurement by Gaia (or the Absolute Magnitude value of non-Gaia stars from the csv)
+- column 9 - adjusted_mag - value after the equivalent of the conversion from Apparent Magnitude to Absolute Magnitude has been done to the G_band magnitude from Gaia (or the Absolute Magnitude value of non-Gaia stars from the csv)
 - column 10 - X - cartesian coordinates in units of parsecs where positive X is coreward from Sol and negative X is rimward
 - column 11 - Y - cartesian coordinates in units of parsecs where positive Y is spinward from Sol and negative Y is trailing (in context of the direction of galactic disk rotation)
-- column 12 - Z - cartesian coordinates in units of parsecs where positive Z is "galactic north" and negative Z is "galactic south"
+- column 12 - Z - cartesian coordinates in units of parsecs where positive Z is "galactic north" and negative Z is "galactic south
-- column 13 - interim_ID - "worksheet" column for translation of SIMBAD ID to more readable format
-- column 14 - Absolute_Mag - absolute magnitude of bright stars not present in Gaia DR3
-- column 15 - star_name - readable star names to use for labelling in 3D sector maps
+- column 13 - label_name - readable star names to use for labelling in 3D sector maps

 ## File: not_in_Gaia_DR3.csv ##